okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/email-magic-links-overview/main/index.md

 </div>

-This same browser enforcement also ensures that a user doesn't sign in to applications from non-managed devices.
+This same browser enforcement also ensures that a user doesn't sign in to apps from non-managed devices.
 For example, suppose they start the sign-in process on a company laptop.
 If they click the magic link from a personal device, they must return to the company laptop to complete the process.

 ### Pros and cons of EML